Tight Bound for Estimating Expectation Values from a System of Linear Equations: Results

-We now construct an algorithm for B-SLEP following the approach outlined in \S\ref{sec:approachreduction}.
+In this section, we construct quantum algorithms for solving B-SLEP that achieves the query-complexity lower bounds derived in the previous section.
+Our algorithm for B-SLEP follows the approach outlined in \S\ref{sec:approachreduction}.
+We use the algorithm for B-EVHM discussed in \S\ref{sec:backgroundbevhm} as a subroutine to design an algorithm for B-SLEP in~\S\ref{subsubsec:B-SLEP}.
 We first show how to construct a block encoding of $A^{-1}$ using techniques discussed in \S\ref{sec:backgroundlowerbound}.
 Our algorithm for B-SLEP makes one query to our algorithm for B-EVHM (Algorithm~\ref{alg:AB-EVHM}) and queries the block encoding of $A^{-1}$ as an input to this single query.